Cathy Marston

 Cathy Marston (born 1975) is a British choreographer and artistic director.
 She was the director of Bern Ballett from 2007–2013.
-After her tenure, she has choreographed for companies worldwide, including The Royal Ballet, San Francisco Ballet and Northern Ballet.
-She will become the ballet director and chief choreographer of Ballett Zürich in 2023.
+After her tenure, she has choreographed for companies worldwide, including The Royal Ballet, San Francisco Ballet, Joffrey Ballet, and Northern Ballet.
+She has been the ballet director and chief choreographer of Ballett Zürich since the 2023–2024 Season.

 Early life

 Cathy Marston was born in Newcastle in 1975.
 Both of her parents were English teachers.
 She studied at The Royal Ballet School between 1992 and 1994.